MumenOsman/SuperCellHack2/README.md

 - Runs smoothly on modern hardware (60+ FPS)
 - Minimal memory overhead (<50MB)
 - No gameplay delays

-## How AI Made This Better

-The development process relied heavily on AI:
-1. **Game Concept** - Claude explored game mechanics and theme options
-2. **Level Design** - AI analysis provided insights into optimal challenge progression
-3. **Visual Direction** - DALL-E and design AI inspired the aesthetic and art style
-4. **Difficulty Tuning** - AI-informed strategies for balancing challenge and accessibility
-5. **Code Architecture** - AI helped structure the codebase efficiently

-This isn't meant to be a gimmick - these tools were essential to shipping a complete, polished game on a tight hackathon schedule.

 ## Team & Credits
 - **Development:** Mumen, Maab